Much like the skin on other parts of your body, the skin on your penis is prone to rashes, acne, infections, and other conditions.

 Whenever you notice changes in the skin surrounding your genitalia, see your healthcare provider.
 They can do the proper tests and prescribe effective treatment.

-Causes and treatments
+Causes of whiteheads on the penis and treatments

 Bumps and pimples on the penis are pretty common, and there are many possible causes:

 Acne occurs when penile pores clog with oil, sweat, and debris — just like acne on other parts of your body, such as your face.
 The end result is whiteheads, or pimples that take on a whitish appearance due to trapped oil.

 Medical treatment: Generally, you don’t need medical treatment for this, as pimples will subside on their own.

 Home remedies: To help the healing process at home, you can use a warm compress to dilate the pores.
 Be sure to keep the area clean and dry.
 Don’t try to pop the pimples — this can lead to infection and scarring.
 Learn more about treating whiteheads at home.